-“Only God can help us,” said a man observing the scene from a chair while eating a dessert.
+“Only God can help us,” a man said, observing the scene from a chair.

 Israeli forces had entered the camp on Wednesday, sealed off its entry and exit points, positioned snipers on rooftops and began demolishing 16 shops, affecting the livelihood of more than 60 families.

 Demolition notices had been issued to 20 Palestinian shops only a day earlier.

 Established in 1965, two years before Israel extended its occupation to East Jerusalem, Shuafat is the only refugee camp in Jerusalem and is home to 23,000 people.